-Our Solstice Celtic Knot Earrings with 18k Gold Bead is inspired by the Winter Solstice.
+Our Solstice Celtic Knot Pendant with 18k Gold Bead is inspired by the Winter Solstice.
 The Winter Solstice is a Celtic celebration of the shortest day, and longest night, of the year.
 It is thought to be a period of quiet energy.
-The designs of this Solstice Jewelry are intended to invoke the mystery and beauty of this beautiful moment of the year.
-(Matching large or small pendants are available).
+The designs of this Solstice Jewelry are intended to evoke the mystery and beauty of this beautiful moment of the year.
+(Matching earrings, or a larger version, are available).

 The Winter Solstice is also a time to set goals and intentions for the coming year, examine and release your past and to make positive personal changes.
 It is a moment to take a chance and reflect on yourself, and focus on what you want to achieve.

 Newgrange passage tomb is a UNESCO World Heritage Site, for one.
 It predates both the Pyramids of Giza in Egypt and Stonehenge in Britain.

 Every year, many people travel to Newgrange, Co.
 Meath to view the Winter Solstice through the Newgrange passage tomb.
 The light from the rising sun, if visible, lights up the inner chamber of the 5,000-year-old passage tomb.
 The Newgrange passage tomb was built around 3200 BC, during the Neolithic period, making it older than Stonehenge and the Egyptian pyramids.

 The passage grave at Newgrange has stood for 5,000 years and is older even than the Great Pyramids.
 As the sun rises on the shortest day of the year, a ray of light breaks through a narrow slot at the entrance, illuminating the central chamber at the end of a sixty-foot-long tunnel.

 What happens there every year is described as a miracle.